Ion Current Rectification and Long-Range Interference in Conical Silicon Micropores: Supplementary

 \subsection{Supplementary Information 4: Calculation of the electric electric field}

 In this section we will calculate the electric field $-\nabla\psi$ not only within the pore but also in both reservoirs.
 This analysis supposes that the space charge $\rho_{\rm{e}}$ outside the EDL is negligible, ensuring that the electric field is divergence free $\nabla^2\psi=0$.
 We assume (i) that the electric field in the bulk reservoirs far from the pore $\sqrt{r^2+x^2}\gg R_{\rm{b}}$ is isotropic and decays like an electric monopole by the inverse square law $\propto 1/(r^2+x^2)$ and, (ii) that no electric field permeates the channel walls.
-The far-from-pore assumption (i) solution breaks down in the near-pore region $r^2+x^2=0$ where the electric field diverges and therefore a characteristic cut-off length scale for this assumption has to be identified.
-Natural length scales would be the tip and base radii $R_{\rm{t}}$ and $R_{\rm{b}}$ near which the far-from-pore solution fails, but to obtain quantitative agreement we have to multiply the base and tip radii by $\pi/4$.
+The far-from-pore assumption (i) solution breaks down in the near-pore region $r^2+x^2\simeq R_{\rm{b}}^2$ where the electric field diverges and therefore a characteristic cut-off length scale for this asymptotic decay has to be identified.
+Natural length scales would be the tip and base radii $R_{\rm{t}}$ and $R_{\rm{b}}$ near which the far-from-pore solution fails, but to obtain quantitative agreement with numerical calculations we have to multiply the base and tip radii by $\pi/4$.
 Choosing this factor will also reproduce the exact resistance for a cylindrical, 2D-pore as derived by Hall\cite{hall1975access}.
 Following assumption (ii) the field inside the conical pore $0<x<L$ scales as $\partial_x\psi\propto1/(\pi R^{2}(x))$ as the total, radially integrated, lateral electric field has to be constant.
 Combining these expression we find the electric field over the centre axis $r=0$ is given by

-where the constant length $\alpha=R_{\rm{b}} R_{\rm{t}}/(4L+\pi (R_{\rm{b}}+ R_{\rm{t}}))$ can be found by requiring that the electric field is continuous at the pore edges and the total potential drop equals $\psi(-\infty)-\psi(\infty)=\Delta\psi$.
+where the constant length $\alpha=R_{\rm{b}} R_{\rm{t}}/(4L+\pi (R_{\rm{b}}+ R_{\rm{t}}))$ can be found by requiring that the electric field is continuous at the pore edges and the total potential drop equals $\psi(-\infty)-\psi(\infty)=\Delta\psi$ and the maximum electric field (at the tip) is equal to $\alpha\Delta\psi/R_{\rm{t}}^2$.
+We have chosen to evaluate the electric field on the center line where the field is purely axial as to give an explicit expression for one of the vector components of $-\nabla\psi$.
+Furthermore we note that this component is of greatest interest as it is responsible for the axial currents through the pore.
 In Fig.\hyref{FigE} we compare the analytic expression of the electric field (Eq.\hyref{E_field}) over the central axes and find good agreement with numerical results.